kais-wong/kais-wong.github.io/_posts/2025-06-10-2D-Heat-Equation.md

 ---

 # Background
-<span style="color: white;">Modeling the heat dispersion from the center of a metal plate in 2D.</span>
+Modeling the heat dispersion from the center of a metal plate in 2D.

 <script>
 window.MathJax = {